Allington, Kent: Amenities

 It has two primary schools, Allington Primary and Palace Wood.
 The Mid Kent Shopping Centre opened in 1969 and includes a Waitrose supermarket and smaller shops.
+Multiple secondary schools are also located within walking distance - Maidstone Grammar School for Girls, Oakwood Park Grammar School, Maplesdon Oaks, St Augustine’s and St Simon’s Stock, as well as one of the Midkent College campuses.

 Down the hill from St Laurence's Church is the River Medway, Allington Lock and Allington Sluice.
 There is a footpath over the lock.
 Below the lock, the Medway becomes tidal.
 On the other bank is the Malta Inn and Kent Life museum.
 A footpath runs from here to Teston.
 A Park and Sail service (claimed to be the only one in England) operates on the weekends leading up to Christmas.
 Using the car park and boarding by the Malta Inn, the MV Kentish Lady carries shoppers to Maidstone and back.

 The nearby 20/20 industrial park, named after the adjacent M20/A20 junction, includes Allington Quarry Waste Management Facility.

 At Poplar Park residents have use of football pitches, tennis courts and a children's play area.